unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/apple-time-machine.md

     | **Security settings**       | Configure %%SMB&#124;samba%% security parameters as desired.                                               |

 3. Click **Apply** to create the %%user share|user-share%%.

+For more details on creating and managing shares, see [User shares](../manage-storage/shares.md).

 ## Connect from macOS